Forced merger of the Communist Party of Germany and Social Democratic Party of Germany: Party memberships at the time of the merger

-During the two years following the party merger, overall membership of the SED increased significantly, from 1,297,600 to approximately 2,000,000 across East Germany by the summer of 1948, possibly swollen by prisoners of war returning from the Soviet Union or former SPD members who had initially rejected the merger having had a change of heart.
+During the two years following the party merger, overall membership of the SED increased significantly, from 1,297,600 to approximately 2,000,000 across East Germany by the summer of 1948, possibly swollen by prisoners of war returning from the Soviet Union or former SPD members who had initially rejected the merger having had a change of heart, whether voluntarily or due to official pressure.

 Resurgence of KPD in the Trizone

-In the Western occupation zone (or Trizone), the party was blocked from using the name 'SED'.
+In the Western occupation zone (or Trizone), the party was blocked from using the name 'SED' and failed to impose the forced merger onto the local SPD branches.
 In April 1948 a party conference for the Trizone was held, which created a common KPD party organization for the three Western occupation zones with Max Reimann as its chairman.
 In the autumn of 1948 this West German KPD broke their links with the SED.
 However this split did not include the West Berlin sections of SED.
 In 1962 the West Berlin section of the SED was separated from the party.
 It would have a minor role in West Berlin politics, later changing its name to the Socialist Unity Party of West Berlin (SEW) in 1969.